actions-on-google/gactions/README.md

 ### Run Instructions

+To setup your environment:

+1. `source ./scripts/configure.sh`

-To build and run the project:
+To simultaneously build and run the project:

 1. `bazel run gactions`